nealzhu3/mcp-hub-mcp/README.md

 ## Overview

 This project builds an MCP hub server that can connect to other MCP servers, list their tools, and execute them.
-It is especially useful for bypassing Cursor’s 40-tool MCP limit.
+It is especially useful for bypassing Cursor's 40-tool MCP limit.
 Even outside of Cursor, it helps reduce AI mistakes by hiding infrequently used tools.

 ## Key Features